 - Catatonia associated with a brief psychotic disorder.

-- Catatonia associated with schizophreniform disorder.
+- Catatonia is associated with the schizophreniform disease.

 - Catatonia associated with schizoaffective disorder.

-- Catatonia associated with substance-induced psychotic disorder.
+- Catatonia is associated with a substance-induced psychotic disorder.

 - Catatonia associated with major depressive disorder.